0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 - Tools for measuring node performance
 - Interpret log messages and debugging problems - See if your node is signing blocks
 - Confirm that your BYOC endpoints are working
 - How to migrate your node to a different VPS
+- Install Network Time Protocol (NTP) to avoid time drift

 ## Is your baker node working